hammaadworks/whatcha-do.in/docs/epics.md

 *Focus: Capturing details upon completion and aggregating them into a journal.*

 **Stories:**
-- **Story 5.1 (Completion Modal):** As a user, when I complete an item, I want a modal to appear so I can log my effort on an intensity slider, the quantitative value achieved, duration, and any notes.
+- **Story 5.1 (Completion Modal):** As a user, when I complete an item, I want a modal to appear that shows my streak update, allows me to select my mood via a fuel meter, log my quantitative work against an editable `goal_value` (with an info button), enter structured duration, and provides options to either log or cancel, so I can quickly and accurately capture all relevant details about the completion.
 - **Story 5.2 (Bypass Modal):** As a user, I want to quickly bypass the completion modal by pressing `Enter` to log the item with default values.
 - **Story 5.3 (Dual Journal):** As a user, I want a journal with separate "Public" and "Private" tabs so I can keep some reflections to myself while sharing others.
 - **Story 5.4 (Auto-Journaling):** As a user, I want my notes from completed items to be automatically added to the correct journal (Public/Private) based on the item's privacy setting.